 # 6 – A Pair of Brown Eyes

 Here is another track taken from Rum that was released as a single.
 It was the band’s first to enter the Uk 100 at number seventy-two.
 It is a slow and emotive ballad that is an early example of a song that shows the full scope of McGowan’s songwriting and composition skills.
 The lyrics tell a tale of a depressed man drowning his sorrows in a pub (surprising for the Pogues…not!) before an old man puts his life into perspective with tales of his time fighting in the war and the heartbreak he suffered as a result.

 # 5 – Fairytale of New York

-Yes, its that one!
-I know many would expect it to be ranked higher, but I have decided to place it at number five because it is a song that is obviously more designed to listened to at a certain specific time of year that occurs in December.
-A duet between McGowan and Kirsty McColl, this song is the most played Christmas song written in the twenty-first century in the Uk.
-Chart-wise, it has peaked high on many different places, having been re-released fifteen times since its original release in 1987.
+Yes, it’s that one!
+I know many would expect it to be ranked higher, but I have decided to place it at number five because it is a song that is obviously more designed to be listened to at a certain specific time of year which occurs in December.
+A duet between McGowan and Kirsty McColl, this song is the most-played Christmas song written in the twenty-first century in the UK.
+Chart-wise, it has peaked high in many different places, having been re-released fifteen times since its original release in 1987.